Roy Bucher

-General Sir Francis Robert Roy Bucher (31 August 1895 – 5 January 1980) was a British Indian Army officer who became the second Commander-in-Chief of the Indian Army and the final non-Indian to hold the top post of the Indian Army after Partition.
+General Sir Francis Robert Roy Bucher (31 August 1895 – 5 January 1980) was a senior officer of the British Imperial Indian Army who served as the second Commander-in-Chief of the Indian Army from January 1948 to January 1949.
+He succeeded Sir Rob Lockhart and was the last British officer to hold the position, after which command passed to Field Marshal K. M. Cariappa.

+Bucher’s tenure took place during the immediate aftermath of the Partition of India, creating the Dominions of Pakistan and India.
+This period was marked by the division of the armed forces between the two states and the outbreak of the Indo–Pakistani war of 1947–1948.
+As Commander-in-Chief, he oversaw the reorganization of the Indian Army and advising the civilian leadership on military operations during the conflict.

+Following the transition of the Dominion of India into the Republic of India in 1950, he had already concluded his tenure as Commander-in-Chief and departed from the Indian Republic, marking the end of his association with the country’s military establishment.
+He returned to the United Kingdom, where he lived a largely private life.
+Unlike some of his contemporaries, he did not assume prominent public or political roles after retirement.

 Military career

 Educated at the Edinburgh Academy, and was commissioned from the Royal Military College, Sandhurst as a Second Lieutenant into the Unattached List for the Indian Army, 15 August 1914.
 He was attached to the 4th Battalion, Cameronians (Scottish Rifles) in the UK from 25 August 1914 to 30 April 1915, when he joined the regiment's 1st Battalion in France.
 He remained there until 8 November 1915, when he transferred to the 55th Cokes Rifles in India.
 Confirmed as a second lieutenant in the Indian Army on 5 September 1915, he was promoted to lieutenant on 15 November 1916 (back-dated to 1 September 1915 on 17 August 1917).

 He transferred to the 31st Duke of Connaught's Own Lancers in 1916, and was promoted to acting captain on 23 May 1917, again receiving the rank from 16 October 1917, and was promoted to the substantive rank of captain on 15 August 1918.

 After the War he served in Afghanistan and Waziristan during the Third Anglo-Afghan War, for which he was awarded the Military Cross (MC) "for distinguished service in the Field in the Afghan War, 1919".
 He was sent on the course at the Staff College, Camberley in 1926.
 He was appointed a General Staff Officer 3rd Grade from 7 July 1929 to 15 June 1931 then Deputy Assistant Adjutant General from 16 June 1931 to 6 April 1933 for the Deccan District in India.
 He was promoted to major on 15 August 1932, and brevetted lieutenant-colonel on 1 July 1937.